hMRI-group/hMRI-toolbox-docs/docs/docs/getStarted.md

 ### Git

-For users who wish to keep their version of the hMRI Toolbox up-to-date with the repository, and developers who wish to [contribute](Contribute) to the Toolbox development, it is necessary to have Git installed.
-You can download Git [here](https://git-scm.com/downloads).
+For users who wish to keep their version of the hMRI Toolbox up-to-date with the repository, and developers who wish to [contribute](../development/contribute.md) to the Toolbox development, it is necessary to have Git installed.
+You can download
+Git [here](https://git-scm.com/downloads).
 See the [Git documentation pages](https://git-scm.com/doc) to get started if you are new to Git.

 ## Install the Toolbox

-The installation procedure allows users to manage the hMRI Toolbox repository independently from their SPM installation, thanks to a [redirection script](#redirection-script).
+The installation procedure allows users to manage the hMRI Toolbox repository independently of their SPM installation, thanks to a [redirection script](#redirection-script).
 This is especially convenient when a version control system is used for SPM as well.
 The following steps describe how to get your own copy of the Toolbox in a directory of your choice and how to make it